Kaleidophon/fullstack-coding-challenge/README.md

 		$ nosetests -vsxd --nologcapture hackerbabel/testing/*

-	Because the unit test require a stable internet connection, some unit tests can sometimes fail due to your internet connection.
+	Note: Because the unit test require a stable internet connection, some unit tests can sometimes fail due to your internet connection.
 If so, try to restart them and / or adjust EXPECTED_SPEED in hackerbabel/testing/hackernews_test.py specifically.
+Within this test failures can also occur because there are new Hacker News on the webpage which the API hasn't updated yet.
+In this case, just try a minute or so later to re-run the tests.